ZvonimirZlo/credit-card-validator/README.md

 I've used `Css`, `Html`, `JavaScript` and `Tilt.js`.

 ## Setup
+- open live demo on the link above, or:
 - download or clone the repository
 - open it with Live Server